legacyO7/Aurora/README.md

 ## Installation

-Aurora comes with an AppImage release which can be opened on any common linux distros.
+Aurora comes with an AppImage and debian build release.
 Find the latest release from [here](https://github.com/legacyO7/Aurora/releases).

 Aurora stable versions are also available in Fedora copr buildsystem